sphynx/rokumon/notes.md

 # Implement actual game rules

 Write functions:
-- to check if a move is valid
+- DONE to check if a move is valid
+- DONE to return neighbouring position for a given position
+- to check victory conditions
 - to generate possible moves
-- to check victory conditions
 - to generate all adjacent-triples for current board
-- to return neighbouring position for a given position

 # Provide a REPL for actually playing the game - first just between two human players.

-# Write tests for rules/possible moves/etc.

 # Parametrize a game with particular instances of the rules, used cards and board layout